Qubit Motion as a Microscopic Model for the Dynamical Casimir Effect

 A.A. and C.S have received financial support through the Postdoctoral Junior Leader Fellowship Programme from la Caixa Banking Foundation (LCF/BQ/LR18/11640005).
-L.G-Á. acknowledges funding from the Wallenberg Center for Quantum Technology (WACQT).
+L.G-Á. acknowledges support from the Knut and Alice Wallenberg Foundation through the Wallenberg Center for Quantum Technology (WACQT).
 E.S. acknowledges financial support from Spanish MCIU/AEI/FEDER (PGC2018-095113-B-I00), Basque Government IT986-16, projects QMiCS (820505) and Open- SuperQ (820363) of EU Flagship on Quantum Technologies, EU FET Open Grant Quromorphic, and Shanghai STCSM (Grant No. 2019SHZDZX01-ZX04).